 My research is focused on reinforcement learning algorithms and their application to robot learning.
 You can visit the Research section for more information about my current and past research, as well as the Publications section to see my published papers.
 You can watch videos from my research experiments with robots in the Videos section.

-At IIT, I am a team leader at the Learning and Interaction group of the Advanced Robotics department, working together with Dr. Sylvain Calinon.
+At IIT, I am a team leader at the Learning and Interaction group of the Advanced Robotics department.
 We develop machine learning algorithms and apply them to robots like the compliant humanoid robot COMAN, the iCub humanoid robot, the Barrett WAM arm manipulator robot, and the Fujitsu HOAP-2 small humanoid robot.
 This is my page at IIT.

-In 2009 I obtained my PhD degree from Tokyo Institute of Technology, where I was doing research in computational intelligence under the supervision of Prof. Kaoru Hirota from Hirota Laboratory.
+In 2009 I obtained my PhD degree from Tokyo Institute of Technology, where I was doing research in computational intelligence under the supervision of Prof. Kaoru Hirota.
 My PhD thesis was dedicated to methods for speeding up the reinforcement learning process.
 I was also supervised by Visiting Prof. Kohei Nomoto from Mitsubishi Electric Corp. and Visiting Prof. Shigeaki Sakurai from Toshiba Corp.

-I have had the chance to collaborate with many excellent researchers in robotics and machine learning, including Prof. Dragomir N. Nenchev from Tokyo City University, Assoc.
+I have had the chance to collaborate with many excellent researchers in robotics and machine learning, including Dr. Sylvain Calinon and Dr. Nikos Tsagarakis from IIT, Prof. Dragomir N. Nenchev from Tokyo City University, Assoc.
 Prof. Gennady Agre from Bulgarian Academy of Sciences, and Dr. Barkan Ugurlu from Toyota Technological Institute.
 I am deeply grateful to my university lecturer Assoc.
 Prof. Maria Nisheva, for inspiring me to pursue studies in artificial intelligence.

 In addition to my scientific research, I have more than 7 years of working experience.
 In 2008, I worked at Google Japan for 3 months as a software engineer in the Search Quality team.
 I created a prototype of a new search query categorization system (which I called Google Genus) using machine learning algorithms.